Heinkel He 162 Volksjäger: Operational history

 The He 162 first saw combat in mid-April 1945.
 On 19 April, Feldwebel Günther Kirchner shot down a Royal Air Force fighter and, although the victory was credited to a flak unit, the British pilot confirmed during interrogation that he had been downed by an He 162.
 The Heinkel and its pilot were both lost that same day as well, having been shot down over Husum by Flying Officer Geoffrey Walkington, piloting an RAF Hawker Tempest.
 Though still in training, I./JG 1 began to score kills in mid-April, but went on to lose 13 He 162s and 10 pilots.
 Ten of the aircraft were operational losses, caused by flameouts and sporadic structural failures.
 Only two of the 13 aircraft were actually shot down.
 The He 162's 30-minute fuel capacity also caused problems, as at least two of JG 1's pilots were killed attempting emergency deadstick landings after exhausting their fuel.

 During its exceedingly brief operational service career, the He 162's cartridge-type ejector seat was employed under combat conditions by JG 1's pilots at least four times.
-Fw.
-Günther Kirchner was the first to attempt an ejection on April 19, but he was too low and was killed when his parachute failed to open.
+Kirchner had been the first to eject when he was attacked on April 19, but he was too low and was killed when his parachute failed to open.
 The second recorded use was by Lt Rudolf Schmidt on April 20, with Fw.
 Erwin Steeb ejecting from his He 162 the following day.
 Finally, Hptm.
 Paul-Heinrich Dähne attempted to eject from his aircraft on April 24, but was killed when the cockpit canopy failed to detach.

 In the last days of April, as the Soviet troops approached, II./JG 1 evacuated from Marienehe and on 2 May joined the I./JG 1 at Leck.
 On 3 May, all of JG 1's surviving He 162s were restructured into two groups, I. Einsatz ("Combat") and II.
 Sammel ("Collection").
 All JG 1's aircraft were grounded on 5 May, when General Admiral Hans-Georg von Friedeburg signed the surrender of all German armed forces in the Netherlands, Northwest Germany and Denmark.
 On 6 May, when the British reached their airfields, JG 1 turned their He 162s over to the Allies.
 Numerous aircraft were shipped to the U.S., Britain, France, and the Soviet Union for further evaluation.